 April & May At the end of the Service at All Saints to celebrate Mothering Sunday there were bunches of flowers to take home in acknowledgement of the regard that we have, not only for mothers, but for everyone who has a "mothering" role in the community.
-Centuries before "Mother's Day" became the commercialised occasion it is today, Mothering Sunday was a Church tradition which goes back to the time when workers were allowed one day off a great so they could go healt to their homes to wirit their "Mother Church" and it is year so they could go back to their homes to visit their "Mother Church" and it is said that they would pick flowers on the way to give to their mothers.
+Centuries before "Mother's Day" became the commercialised occasion it is today, Mothering Sunday was a Church tradition which goes back to the time when workers were allowed one day off a year so they could go back to their homes to visit their "Mother Church" and it is said that they would pick flowers on the way to give to their mothers.